boazsegev/plezi/README.md

 After you exited irb, the Anorexic server started up. go to http://localhost:3000/ and see it run :)

+if more then one `listen` call was made, ports will be sequential (3000, 3001, 3002...) unless explicitly set(`listen 443`).

-did you notice the catch-all regular-expression? you can write it like this too:
+*btw*: did you notice the catch-all regular-expression? you can write it like this too:

 		require 'anorexic'
 		listen
 		route('*') { |req, res| res.body << "Hello World!" }

-Notice that you can also set a port to listen to. if no port is set, the first unset port will default to 3000 and each `listen` call will increment that number by 1 (3001, 3002).

 Here's a simple web server in three (+2) lines of code, serving static pages from the `public` folder::